8 Amazon Keyword Tips for Increased Rankings and Conversions in 2022

 Before you start figuring out keywords for your Amazon products, you should know who you’re trying to reach.
 Many businesses make the mistake of trying to create an “all-in-one” search engine optimization (SEO) plan that they apply to Google and Amazon.
 It’s important to note that different search engines have different requirements.

 The tactics you use for Google won’t necessarily work for Amazon.
 In fact, your audience behaves differently on each platform too.
-Focus solely on your Amazon target audience and how they behave on Amazon.
+Focus solely on your Amazon target audience and how they behave on Amazon to work on Amazon search terms optimization.

 For instance, when users search on Google, they tend to look for information about a product, service, or general knowledge.
 Amazon searchers are looking for a specific product they want to buy.
-These audiences behave differently, so you’ll want to focus solely on your Amazon audience.
+These audiences behave differently, so you’ll want to focus solely on your Amazon audience and your keywords for Amazon.

 In addition, you must think about how your Amazon audience conducts searches.
 How do they look for products like yours?